Rings of microdifferential operators for arithmetic $\mathscr{D}$-modules: Preliminaries on filtered rings

 We say that a filtered ring $(A,A_i)$ is {\em left} (resp.\ {\em right}, {\em two-sided}) {\em noetherian filtered} if the Rees ring $A_{\bullet}$ is left (resp.\ right, two-sided) noetherian.
 If $A$ is a noetherian filtered ring, the associated graded ring $\mr{gr}(A)$ is noetherian since $\mr{gr}(A)\cong A_\bullet/\nu A_\bullet$.
-If $A$ is moreover complete, the converse is also true, and $A$ is noetherian filtered if and only if $\mr{gr}(A)$ is a noetherian ring (cf.\ \cite[Ch.II, 1.2.3]{HO}).
+If $A$ is a complete filtered ring, $A$ is noetherian filtered if and only if $\mr{gr}(A)$ is a noetherian ring (cf.\ \cite[Ch.II, 1.2.3]{HO}).
 This shows that the completion of a noetherian filtered ring is noetherian filtered.
 Moreover, if $(A,A_i)$ is a noetherian filtered ring, the canonical homomorphism $A\rightarrow\widehat{A}$ is flat by \cite[Ch.I, 1.2.1]{HO}.
 We say that a noetherian filtered ring is {\em Zariskian} if any good filtered module is separated.
 Any noetherian filtered complete ring is known to be Zariskian (cf.\ \cite[Ch.II, 2.2.1]{HO}).

 Let $X$ be a topological space or, more generally, topos.
-The terminologies defined so far {\em except for principal symbol in \ref{princisymbdfn} and those defined in \ref{noethfiltdef}} can be defined also in the language of sheaves by replacing ``ring'' by ``sheaf of rings on $X$'' and so on.
+The terminologies defined so far {\em except for those defined in {\normalfont\ref{noethfiltdef}} and principal symbol in {\normalfont\ref{princisymbdfn}}} can be defined also in the language of sheaves by replacing ``ring'' by ``sheaf of rings on $X$'' and so on.
 See \cite[A.III.2]{Bjo} for more details.